-- 5.1.
-The National Under-17 team of each Member Association affiliated to Concacaf has the right to participate. - 5.2.
-The Competition will serve to qualify the Member Associations affiliated to Concacaf to eight (8) places in the FIFA Under-17 World Cup 2026 and shall start, in the same year as the year of the FIFA tournament. - 5.3.
-Notwithstanding the aforementioned, only Member Associations affiliated to FIFA that are eligible to compete in the FIFA U17 World Cup 2026 shall be permitted to advance from this Competition. - 5.4.
-Each PMA is required to have in their Official Delegation the following roles: Head Coach, Team Manager/Delegate, Team Safeguarding/Welfare Officer, and Duly Licensed Medical Professional.
-All of these roles are mandatory. - 5.5.
+5.1.
+The National Women's Under-17 team of each Member Association affiliated to Concacaf has the right to participate.

+5.2.
+The Competition will serve to qualify the Member Associations affiliated to Concacaf to four (4) places in the FIFA U-17 Women's World Cup 2026 and shall start in the same year as the year of the FIFA tournament.

+5.3.
+Notwithstanding the aforementioned, only Member Associations affiliated to FIFA that are eligible to compete in the FIFA U-17 Women's World Cup 2026 shall be permitted to advance from this Competition.

+5.4.
+Each PMA is required to have in their Official Delegation the following roles: Head Coach, Team Manager/Delegate, Team Safeguarding/Welfare Officer and Duly Licensed Medical Professional.
+All roles are mandatory.
+Furthermore, it is mandatory that the specified roles Team Safeguarding/Welfare Officer and any masseuse must be performed by females.

+5.5.
 Team Safeguarding/Welfare Officer: Each PMA shall appoint a designated Team Safeguarding/Welfare Officer to act as a focal point for all matters related to the safeguarding and well-being of the Team Delegation Members.
 This role does not have to be exclusive and can be assigned to the medical doctor or other trained Team Delegation Member.
 It is a mandatory requirement that the designated Team Safeguarding/Welfare Officer complete the FIFA Guardians Safeguarding Essentials online course (<https://safeguardinginsport.fifa.com/>).
 The role of the Team Safeguarding/Welfare Officer is to: